The-bot-makers/CruSHogi/README.md

 # CruSHogi

 A USI shogi engine: Crush your opponent in shogi!
+Shogi Implementation of [FireFighterEngine](https://github.com/The-bot-makers/FireFighterEngine)